 - Lasting quality – By this I mean, is the song thought-provoking or meaningful – or maybe just fun.
 Fun is fine; just make sure you choose a balanced diet.

 *Problem of Pop.
 I think of pop music like fast food.
 It might give you a rush, but it doesn’t stick to the ribs and provide lasting health.
 I have heard music teachers tell me, “My students won’t sing anything but pop!”
 I don’t believe it.
 That’s like saying your children will only eat McDonald’s.
 It’s how you introduce the quality repertoire – with passion for the message, the musicality, the story – whatever the “hook” is.
 It’s not like I don’t like pop.
 I just don’t like pop for my children’s choruses.
-For one, pop tends to be pitched too low, and students are tempted to sing it in the ugly and unhealthy belting tone of Miley Cyrus.
-God bless her, but it’s not a good choral sound, and it doesn’t teach your students healthy singing habits.
+For one, pop tends to be pitched too low, and students are tempted to sing it in the unhealthy belting tone of some of the pop singers they listen to.
+It’s not a good choral sound, and it doesn’t teach your students healthy singing habits.
 Pop music can be overly repetitious.
-It can be very syncopated, which makes it difficult for a group to sing well.
+It can also be very syncopated, which can be difficult for a group to sing well.

 When putting together a concert, consider the following: